tud-acs/lab1-ci/README.md

 Quick version:

-* Download the baseline project.
+* Download the template project.
-* Implement the matrix multiplication functions in the baseline project, using the following techniques:
+* Implement the matrix multiplication functions in the template project, using the following techniques:
   * SIMD extensions (AVX)
   * Multi-core (OpenMP)